ThomasLee94/Tweet-Generatoir/ReadMe.md

 ## About:

 Using Markov chains to generate a random sentence from a given corpus (South Park text).
-Currently able to generate chains to the n'th order.
+Currently able to generate chains to the 2nd order (but Markov class is optimised to the n'th order).

+A markov chain based application that generates sentences via a corpus

 ## Requirements: